 Send any reply LS to: 3GPP Liaisons Coordinator, mailto:3GPPLiaison@etsi.org

-Attachments: S3-22xxxx (CR against TS 33.536)
+Attachments: 2

 1 Overall description

 SA3 would like to thank RAN5 for their LS on V2X PC5 link for unicast communication with null security algorithms.

 SA3 has reviewed the content of the LS and relevant specification and would like to provide clarification on the usage of the NULL security algorithms.